durgeshahire07/time-complexity-extension/README.md

 # Time-Complexity-Extension
-A browser extension that gives the time complexity of various algorithms randomly on every time you open the extension or click on the Next button while using it.
+A browser extension that reminds the time complexity of various programming algorithms randomly on every time you open the extension or click on the Next button while using it.

 <p align="center">
  <img src="./screenshots/img0.png" alt="screenshot" width="40%">